azsry/phasmophobia_mechanics/README.md

   - stop Yureis from wandering for 90s

 - Banshees choose a new target when their current target dies, or if they leave the building.
 If no players are in the building, they will return to their favourite room.
+  - Banshees choose the first player in the player list who is not dead
 - Revenants move 1.5x slower than other ghosts when not chasing a player.
 When they are chasing a player, they are 2x faster than other ghosts.
 - Jinns move at 2x Unity's default navmesh movement speed when you are more than 4m away from it, and the fusebox is on.